-- 1. Complete Preprofessional Course Requirements: - Human Growth and Development (early childhood through adolescence) EDUC 572 or PSYC 290 - U.S. Constitution (American Government) POLI 150 or U.S. Constitution Test passage - Foundations of Education or Introduction to Teaching (EDUC 400 or EDUC 300) - Teaching and Cultural Diversity or Diversity in the Classroom (EDUC 504 or EDUC 405)
+- 1. Complete Preprofessional Course Requirements - Human Growth and Development-early childhood through adolescence (EDUC 572 or PSYC 290) - U.S. Constitution (American Government) POLI 150 or U.S. Constitution Test passage - Foundations of Education or Introduction to Teaching (EDUC 400 or EDUC 300) - Teaching and Cultural Diversity or Diversity in the Classroom (C.L.A.D. courses: EDUC 504 or EDUC 405)

 Appropriate substitutes may be approved by the department with submission of a course work waiver application, course description and/or syllabus, and official transcripts.
+This waiver application will be considered only after full admission is granted.

-- 2. Single-Subject Matter Requirement - Satisfactory completion of a CCTCapproved single-subject waiver program in art, business, English, mathematics, music, physical education, science, social science, or Spanish

-- Passing score on the appropriate PRAXIS series Single-Subject Specialty Area Test(s) and Single-Subject Assessment for Teachers exam (SSAT) - 3.
-Single-Subject (7-12) Credential Requirements:
+2. Single-Subject Matter Requirement

+- Satisfactory completion of a CCTCapproved single-subject waiver program in art, business, English, mathematics, music, physical education, science, social science, or Spanish - or - - Passing score on the appropriate PRAXIS series Single-Subject Specialty Area Test(s) and Single-Subject Assessment for Teachers exam (SSAT)

+3. Single-Subject (7-12) Professional Course Requirements

-Professional Education Program Courses Full-time student teaching prerequisites
+Full-time student teaching prerequisites

 TEP 420 Secondary Teaching

 Strategies 3

 TEP 421 Field Experience I: 7-12 1

 TEP 440 Secondary Curriculum and

 Procedures 3

 TEP 441 Field Experience II: 7-12 1

 TEP 560 First and Second Language

 and Literacy, 7-12 3

 TEP 561 Language Acquisition Field

 Experience, 7-12 1

-Admission to Student Teaching
+4. Admission to Student Teaching

-1. The Application for Student Teaching for the traditional Single-Subject Program must be submitted to the Department of Teacher Education by November 1, for the spring semester, or by April 1, for the fall semester.
+The Application for Student Teaching for the Single-Subject Program must be submitted to the Department of Teacher Education by November 1, for the spring semester, or by April 1, for the fall semester.
 Students must attend a mandatory Student Teaching Information Meeting in October or March and receive the Student Teaching Application at that time.
-The teacher education faculty then evaluates the candidate's suitability for the profession in light of all evidence available.
+Members of the education faculty then evaluate the candidate's suitability for the profession in light of all evidence available.
 The criteria includes such qualities as academic aptitude, emotional stability, interpersonal relations, initiative, and oral and written communication.